pieroproietti/penguins-eggs/sourceforge/files/DEBS/testing/README.md

 # Last version
 eggs_9.3.25 was released

-# Penguin's eggs Debian TESTING packages
+# Penguins' eggs Debian TESTING packages

 Please, don't use this package for installations, they have just the pourpouse to be TESTED and can be extremally BUGGED!!!